Read below for FAQs on:

-After the completion of all rounds by Bayside City Council and all acceptances and declines have been completed via the Kindergarten Parent Portal , a Waitlist is generated and emailed to each kindergarten for them to manage.
-However, please note that any applicants who are made a late offer by Hurlingham, must still register with Bayside City Council before their enrolment can be processed.
+After the completion of all rounds by Bayside City Council and all acceptances and declines have been completed via the Kindergarten Parent Portal , a Waitlist is generated and managed by Bayside City Council.
+Any applicants who are made a late offer must still register with Bayside City Council before their enrolment can be processed.

 My child turns three in the middle of the year.
 Can they start 3-Year Old kinder then?

-Children enrolling for a 3 year old program must have turned 3 by the 31st January in the year they attend.
-In exceptional circumstances, a child who turns 3 in February or March of the year they wish to attend, may be considered for a place if a vacancy remains after the conclusion of the central registration process, but they cannot commence until they have turned 3.
-Contact Bayside Council Family Services to discuss your options and eligibility.
+Children enrolling for a 3 year old program must have turned 3 by the 30th April in the year they attend.
+However, children cannot commence the 3yr old kinder program until they have turned 3.
 Please read the section ‘How to gauge your child’s readiness’ for kindergarten.

 FAQ’s – Hurlingham Group/Session Information